Aussie lifestyle writer Olivia Williams Jones shares her favourite foodie spots in New York City.

 Classic Harbor Line

 If there’s one thing New Yorkers are passionate about, it’s their brunch.
 Raise your brunch experience to the next level with Classic Harbor Line and book one of their delicious three-hour brunch cruises.
 Sipping mimosas and sampling assorted waffles while sailing around Manhattan is a gastronomic tour hard to beat.
-Brunch that takes place on board of a 1920s inspired yacht starts with fresh pastries, bagels and customized waffle station, continuing with quiches, sausages, glazed spiral ham, kale salad, fresh fruit and deserts.
+Brunch that takes place on board a 1920s inspired yacht starts with fresh pastries, bagels and a customised waffle station, continuing with quiches, sausages, glazed spiral ham, kale salad, fresh fruit and desserts.

 The city that never sleeps is also one that always eats.
 With so many eateries and speciality dishes sprouting up, it’s never easy to make a choice.
 On the other hand, with so many perfect choices, you can hardly miss.